Med Spa Growth

 Before/after photos are powerful and, in many places, permitted with the right disclosures — but the rules differ by state and sometimes by treatment.
 Pair results with compliant descriptions and disclaimers, use real and representative images, and follow your state board's requirements.
 Note that some ad platforms also restrict before/after imagery in paid creative.

-Protect patient privacy (HIPAA)
+Protect patient privacy (HIPAA, where it applies)

-Never share patient-identifying information in marketing.
+HIPAA applies to covered entities and their business associates — whether it applies to your med spa depends on your specific structure and billing practices, not automatically to every aesthetics business.
+We're not attorneys and this isn't legal advice; check with counsel if you're unsure whether HIPAA applies to you.
+Regardless of HIPAA status, never share patient-identifying information in marketing.
 When responding to reviews, don't confirm or reference an individual's treatment or visit.
 Get explicit, documented consent before using anyone's photo or story, and keep testimonials free of protected health information.

 Mind platform ad policies